daizutabi/hydraflow/docs/practical-tutorials/applications.md

 ### Multi-run Mode (Parameter Sweeps)

-One of HydraFlow's most powerful features is the ability to run parameter sweeps.
+One of Hydra's most powerful features is the ability to run parameter sweeps.
 Let's try this by overriding our configuration parameters:

 ```console exec="1" source="console" workdir="examples"
 $ python example.py -m width=400,600 height=100,200